ArpDark/shopping-app/README.md

 # shopping-app

 A shopping app made using java and XML.
-Firebase is used as the database
+Firebase is used as the database.

+Created by Aritra Pal.